wsummerhill/Python-Crypter/README.md

 ```

 **GETTING STARTED:**<br />
-First, generate raw shellcode from Cobalt Strike as input:
+First, generate raw shellcode from Cobalt Strike or any C2 as your input.
 ```
+# Cobalt Strike shellcode generation
 Cobalt Strike --> Payloads --> Windows Stageless Payload --> Select Listener & Output = Raw
 ```
-Use raw **shellcode.bin** file as input to the **Py-Crypter.py** script, or use any other file type you want to encrypt+encode!
+Use raw **shellcode.bin** file as input to the **Py-Crypter.py** script, or use any other file type you want to encode+encrypt!

 --------------------------------------
 ## **USAGE:**